 Orchestra Level

-- Location and View: Located closest to the stage, the Orchestra level provides the most immersive experience with a direct view.
-However, some rear seats may have limited views.
+- Location and View: Sitting next to the stage at the Orchestra level of entertainment, one will get the deepest experience with the direct line of view.
+Nonetheless, not all the rear seats have full views.

-- Best Seats: Seats in the middle and towards the front of the Orchestra level offer the best views of the performers and set.
+- Best Seats: The Orchestra level provides the best seats in the middle and towards the front of the theater that have a good view of the performers and set.

-- Price Range: Typically among the most expensive seats, especially those in the center front rows.
+- Price Range: Among the highest priced seats especially the center front row seats.

 Parterre Level